thenexthub/Codira/docs/CppInteroperability/CppInteroperabilityManifesto.md

 Here's a sketch of rules for move-only types that are reasonably simple to check at compile-time and provide good diagnostics, at the expense of the resulting code being non-ergonomic.
-Move-only C++ classes can be imported in Swift as structs as usual, however, such structs can't be used as values.
+Move-only C++ classes can be imported in Codira as structs as usual, however, such structs can't be used as values.
 The compiler would only allow `UnsafePointers` to them, and would allow calling methods on `UnsafePointer.pointee`.
-When move-only types are used as C++ class members, Swift can import them as opaque blobs, and expose a `withUnsafePointer`-style API to get an `UnsafePointer` to the data member.
+When move-only types are used as C++ class members, Codira can import them as opaque blobs, and expose a `withUnsafePointer`-style API to get an `UnsafePointer` to the data member.

 ```c++